 - Monitoring agent metrics, especially when the agent is running on VM instances in third-party clouds.

-- Custom metrics, when you write their data directly to Stackdriver Monitoring.
+- Custom metrics, when you write their data directly to Cloud Monitoring.

 - Logs-based metrics, if logs collection is not delayed.